Zurkon/awesome-datasets/README.md

-# awesome-datasets
+# Awesome Datasets :bar_chart:
-Repository with useful datasets for Data Science and Machine Learning
+Repository with useful datasets for Data Science and Machine Learning :dart: